mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 I was banging my head against the wall trying to figure out what was wrong.
 I tried adding it as a tagged port, as an untagged port, with PVID 1, with PVID 80.
 Nothing worked.
 I couldn't get the device to join the network

-I tried monitoring traffic from my OPNsense firewall, and it didn't show any traffic on the Purgatory VLAN at all.
+I checked my OPNsense firewall, and it didn't show any traffic on the Purgatory VLAN at all.
 I checked DHCP settings to verify I had a DHCP server running for the Purgatory VLAN, and I did.

 After three nights of pulling my hair out trying to understand the behavior, it finally dawned on me: I never added my OPNsense firewall to the Purgatory VLAN!